v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/enable-the-report-message-add-in.md

 - In Outlook the icon looks like this: <br/> ![Report Message Add-in icon for Outlook](media/OutlookReportMessageIcon.png)<br/>
 - In Outlook Web App the icon looks like this:<br/>![Outlook on the Web Report Message Add-in icon](media/d9326d0b-1769-4bc2-ae58-51f0ebc69a17.png)<br/>

 As a next step, learn how to [Use the Report Message add-in](https://support.office.com/article/b5caa9f1-cdf3-4443-af8c-ff724ea719d2).

 ## Get and enable the Report Message add-in for your organization

 > [!IMPORTANT]
-> You must be an Exchange Online Administrator to perform this task.
+> You must be an Office 365 global administrator or an Exchange Online Administrator to complete this task.

 1. Go to [https://portal.office.com](https://portal.office.com) and sign in using your work or school account.

 2. Choose **Admin** to go to the Admin center.